ZelphirKaltstahl/german-exercises/deutsch-uebungen.md

 * Es ist sinnvoll die Lösungen der Übungen mit einem Muttersprachler zu kontrollieren, der Bedeutungen von Sätzen und Wörtern erklären kann.

-	_It makes sence to check the solutions to the exercises with a native speaker, who is able to explain meanings of phrases and words._
+	**English**: It makes sence to check the solutions to the exercises with a native speaker, who is able to explain meanings of phrases and words.

 * Versuche die Muster hinter dem Gebrauch von Wörtern zu erkennen.

-	_Try to recognize the patterns of usage of words._
+	**English**: Try to recognize the patterns of usage of words.

 * Wenn du eine neue Vokabel lernst, die ein Nomen (Substantiv) ist, dann solltest du den Artikel mit der Vokabel zusammen lernen.

-	_When you learn a new vocable, if it is a noun, it is best to lern the article at the same time._
+	**English**: When you learn a new vocable, if it is a noun, it is best to lern the article at the same time.

 # Danksagung

+Dank geht vor allem an Besucher des Chinese language and Culture Exchange Meetups, da sie mich bewusst oder unbewusst motiviert haben dieses Dokument zu verfassen.
+Besonders danke ich auch denjenigen, die mir geholfen haben Teile des Dokuments ins Chinesische zu übersetzen.

+**English**: Thanks go out to visitors of the Chinese language and Culture Exchange Meetup, because they consciously or unconsciously motivated me to write this document.
+Especially I thank those, who helped me to translate parts of this document to Chinese.

-TODO
+**汉语**: TODO

 # Nützliche Wörter